Linguistics Department, University of Geneva

-I am a semanticist (the syntactician type of semanticist), and a post-doctoral researcher in computational linguistics
+I am a semanticist (the syntactician type of semanticist), and a postdoctoral researcher in Theoretical and Computational Linguistics

-I defended my PhD in linguistics in June 2013, at the University of Southern California where I trained under the supervision of
+I completed my PhD in syntax and semantics at the University of Southern California in May 2014.

 Professor Hagit Borer (Advisor),

 Professor Roumyana Pancheva (Co-chair),